-3.8 Net income from other financial instruments at fair value through profit or loss Net income from other financial instruments at fair value through profit or loss relates to derivatives held for risk management purposes that do not form part of qualifying hedge relationships.
-Fair value changes on other derivatives held for risk management purposes, and other financial assets and liabilities carried at fair value through profit or loss) on trading investments in the income statement.
+3.8 Net income from other financial instruments at fair value through profit or loss

+Net income from other financial instruments at fair value through profit or loss relates to derivatives held for risk management purposes that do not form part of qualifying hedge relationships.
+Fair value changes on other derivatives held for risk management purposes, and other financial assets and liabilities carried at fair value through profit or loss, are presented in other operating income - mark to market gain/ (loss) on trading investments in the income statement.